qwaneu/qwaneu.github.io/_drafts/test-driving-a-command-line-interface-in-python.md

         assert_that(result.output, equal_to('QWAN\tQuality Without A Name\n'))
 ~~~

 To make the test complete, I need something the code below.
 I introduce a `CustomerCli` class and inject a stub for the customer query.
-The stub returns a list with one customer, using the test builder pattern.
+The stub returns a list with one customer.

 ~~~python
 class TestCustomerCli: